Nakonanectes

 Nakonanectes bradti is an elasmosaurid plesiosaur of the late Cretaceous found in 2010 the state of Montana in the United States.
 It is one of the most recently known elasmosaurids to have lived in North America.
 Unlike other elasmosaurids, it has a relatively short neck.

 Description

-In November 2010, hunter David Bradt stumbled on an elasmosaur fossil in a canyon on the Charles M. Russell National Wildlife Refuge.
+In November 2010, hunter David Bradt stumbled on an elasmosaur fossil at the bottom of a narrow canyon on the Charles M. Russell National Wildlife Refuge.
+Before it could be salvaged in the spring of 2011, the shale nodule was partly destroyed by flooding.
 The specimen proved to be a new, short-necked species of elasmosaur, subsequently named Nakonanectes bradti.

+The genus name "Nakonanectes" refers to the Nakona people, or Assiniboine.
+The species name refers to David Bradt.

 The type specimen, MOR 3072, was nearly complete.
 This included the skull, a part not often found intact in Elasmosauridae fossils.
-Other elements of the fossil included the anterior cervical vertebrae, partial dorsal and caudal vertebrae, incomplete fore and hind limbs, gastralia, partial pectoral and pelvic girdles, and ribs.
+Other elements of the fossil included the anterior cervical vertebrae, partial dorsal and caudal vertebrae, incomplete fore and hindlimbs, gastralia, partial pectoral and pelvic girdles, and ribs.

 The fossil was found in the Bearpaw Formation, a late Campanian/early Maastrichtian rock, making it one of the last known elasmosaurids to have lived in the Western Interior Seaway.